 Amber K. Stott

-Founder and Chief Food Genius of Food Literacy Center
+Chief Food Genius, Food Literacy Center

 Passionate about fruits and veggies, Amber grew up cooking and growing her own food, a joy she wants every child to experience.

-Amber designed the agency’s curriculum and Food Literacy Academy training for community members to become food literacy instructors.
+Amber designed the agency’s brand, methodology, curriculum, and Food Literacy Academy training for community members to become food literacy instructors.
 She worked with California Assemblymember Roger Dickinson to pass a resolution declaring September “Food Literacy Month” in the state, and oversaw its passage in Yolo and Sacramento Counties and City of Sacramento.
 She helped design the Sacramento Food Film Festival, which combines public education through food documentaries with hands-on culinary experiences.

 Amber holds a Master’s degree in African Studies and Women’s Studies from the University of Illinois-Champaign-Urbana.
 She holds a bachelor’s degree from the same university in Comparative Literature and Women’s Studies, graduating with distinction.
 She speaks Danish and Zulu.